snail vine

 Botanical Information

-The Vigna caracalla, formerly known as Phaseolus caracalla, is the scientific name for the snail vine, also commonly identified as a corkscrew flower or corkscrew vine.
+The Vigna caracalla, formerly known as Phaseolus caracalla or Phaseolus giganteus, is the scientific name for the snail vine, but also has common names corkscrew flower, corkscrew vine, snail bean, Chinese wisteria, or corkscrew vine.

-The said vine is a member of the Fabaceae family, which also goes by the name pea family because of the fruits the species under this family produce.
+The snail vine is a member of the Fabaceae family, which also goes by the name pea family because of the fruits the species under this family produce.
+It’s part of the genus Cochliasanthus caracalla, hence

 Moreover, Vigna is a genus that caters to most of the economically utilized crops in different parts of the world, such as mungbean, rice bean, and urn bean.
 Along with this benefit, they also produce beautiful and unique flowers, making them a suitable addition to a garden full of edible plants.